September 02, 2016

 6 Ways To Improve Students' Academic Writing Skills

 Writing is a complex skill which most students actually need in order to successfully go through college.
-Because everything is based on writing during academic years, a student who possesses good writing skills will automatically do better at everything.
-Exams, essays, assignments, and so on.
+Because everything is based on writing during academic years, a student who possesses good writing skills will automatically do better at everything, including exams, essays, assignments, and so on.

 If you want performance, you must ask for it.
 Some teachers expect good results, but they never do anything in order to motivate their students.
 Stress the fact that good, thoughtful, and clear writing will be greatly rewarded.
 Let your students know that bonus points will be available for those who make greater efforts to express themselves better on paper.

-On the other hand, let them understand that poor quality writing will bring the exact opposite results: penalizations.
+On the other hand, let them understand that poor quality writing will bring the exact opposite results.
 So if an essay has good points and ideas, but the writing shows little effort, the grade will be lower.
 Another thing you can do, is let them know that it’s perfectly fine if they start improving themselves using online sources.
-To make it better, you can also recommend good quality resources such as essay writing guides or guides to grammar and writing.

 2. Work On Your Student’s Mindset